eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/publisher/dataWriter/publishingData.rst

 within |FilteredSampleInfo::user_write_data-api|.
 If the return value of |IContentFilter::evaluate-api| is ``false``, the sample will not be sent to the DataReader identified by its |Guid_t-api| in the method's input argument.
+It is strongly recommended that the |IContentFilter::evaluate-api| implementation does not perform any blocking operation neither use the DataWriter, as this may lead to deadlocks or undesired behavior.

 .. warning::